bwhite000/docker-tutorial/README.md

 Create the Dockerfile
 ---------------------

-Create a new file named "Dockerfile"
+Create a file named "Dockerfile" (it may have already been created in this example).
+This file is used for giving Docker the instruction on how to setup itself (the "image") and what command to run when it is called by Docker to run.

 Add the Docker setup commands
 -----------------------------